NCEA Compatibility

 This time suppose the user enters 15, then when control passes back to line 3 floatValue is tested again.
 This time both of the sub-conditions will be false since 15 is not less than 5 and also it is not greater than 20.
 Since the two sub-conditions are false the entire condition is false.
 Thus the body of the loop is skipped and control passes to line 6 where the validated value is printed on the console.

 Now let us have one more look at the structure of the while loop.
 Notice that it has two near-identical lines where data is read: line 2 and line 5.
-The only difference between the lines is that line 3 is flush with the left margin, wheras line 5 is indented.
+The only difference between the lines is that line 3 is flush with the left margin, whereas line 5 is indented.

 Line 2 is executed only once, which is just before the loop is encountered.
 It gets the user’s first attempt to enter data.
 At line 3 this data is tested.
 If it is faulty, i.e. if one of the sub-conditions is true then the body of the loop is entered.
 Once the error message is printed the user must be able to enter another value.
 As we cannot go back to line 2 because it is outside the confines of the loop we must have another input line at line 5.
 Since this is the end of the loop body control can go back to line 3 where the new value is tested again.
 Thus the programme can loop around lines 3 to 5 as long as is necessary until both of the condition at line 3 is false.